-Kitchen design has come so far in the last years – there are plenty of clever ideas out there to make your scheme work hard, even if floor area is limited.
+Kitchen design has come so far in the last years.
+So there are plenty of clever ideas out there to make your scheme work hard, even if floor area is limited.

-If, like me, you’re on the shorter side of life and would never opt for full-height cabinetry (listen, I’m 5,4” and know how to wield a ladle to get something off a high shelf, but even that has limits), I bring good news.
+Are you, like me, on the shorter side so would never opt for full-height cabinetry?
+(Listen, I’m 5’4” and know how to wield a ladle to get something off a high shelf, but even that has limits.)
+Then I bring good news.

-There are pull-down solutions, which you’ll often see in accessible schemes too, which bring even the tallest cabinet’s contents right down to your eye level – clever!
+There are pull-down solutions, which you’ll often see in accessible schemes too.
+These bring even the tallest cabinet’s contents right down to your eye level – clever!

-Appliances can also be tucked away behind additional doors.
+You can also tuck appliances away behind additional doors.
 After all, it only says your kitchen is out of sight; there’s no limit on how many doors it may take to conceal it.